 Above is an overview of some of the headline changes to Pension legislation over recent years.
 More current are the changes that were introduced by the Finance Act effective from 6 April 2011, changing the amount that can be drawn from an income drawdown plan.
 The requirement to purchase an annuity at the age of 75 has been removed, and an individual will be able to continue in drawdown for their lifetime.
 This means it is possible to defer purchasing a pension annuity until the member is older or in poor health when annuity rates and the pension fund value could be higher.

-The new rules are quite detailed and will effect different people in different ways, so to obtain further information or see how the new changes have affected you please contact us.
+The new rules are quite detailed and will affect different people in different ways, so to obtain further information or see how the new changes have affected you please contact us.

 A PENSION IS A LONG TERM INVESTMENT THE FUND VALUE MAY FLUCTUATE AND CAN GO DOWN.
 YOUR EVENTUAL INCOME MAY DEPEND ON THE SIZE OF THE FUND AT RETIREMENT, FUTURE INTEREST RATES, AND TAX LEGISLATION